LSSTDESC/FindFeaturesSpecImg/README.md

 in a shell, run the command :

+### For an Image taken at a telescope
 python runFeaturesExtractorSpecimg.py input_image_filename

 or

+### For an Image taken from a lamp at optical testbench
-python runFeaturesExtractorSpecimg.py -c config/opticalbench.ini tests/data/10_CCD1_20200206164429_red.fits
+python runFeaturesExtractorSpecLampimg.py  -c config/opticalbench.ini tests/data/10_CCD1_20200206164429_red.fits

 - **input**  : fit filename of the input image